 For a decade, ending in January 2017 with savage pre-Brexit, post-Trump budget cuts, I wrote a weekly column for my local newspaper, the Cambridge News.
 As “Susan in the City”, I opined each Monday about the joys and trials of living and working in Cambridge.
 I have now gathered my eighty favourite columns (out of 510) into a bright yellow book – again, link to the right → → →.

-I also write monthly letters to three prisoners, the newsletter for my local Neighbourhood Watch scheme, a menu to stick on the fridge and lots of lists – but you don’t need to know about all of that.
+I also write monthly letters to two prisoners, the newsletter for my local Neighbourhood Watch scheme, a menu to stick on the fridge and lots of lists – but you don’t need to know about all of that.